aguerrera/Garoozis/README.md

 Then you can set up Build.fsx, Publish.fsx, and Dev.fsx files.
 See the sample folder for examples.
 You can then right click on these files to run via F# Interactive, or you can go to the command line and type:

 	> fsi dev.fsx           // to start a server at http://localhost:8088
                                 // you can then browse to this as you write your content in markdown or update your
                                 // Razor templates
                                 // Note that you need administratrive privileges for this.
 So launch the command line with "Run as Administrator"

 	> fsi dev.fsx --static  // this will start the server at http://localhost:8088 for your static html site that garoozis spits out.
-							//This is helpful for viewing the end product.
+                                // This is helpful for viewing the end product.

 	> fsi build.fsx	        // to build the static files

 	> fsi publish.fsx       // to publish to s3